gofynd/fdk-client-swift/documentation/platform/PAYMENT.md

 | body | CancelOrResendPaymentLinkRequest | yes | Request body |

-Reissue a payment link to a recipient.
+Use this API to resend a payment link for the customer

 *Returned Response:*